1950s New Look Inspired Outfit

 To quote fashion historian Jonathan Walford “Feminine luxury and elegance became a symbol of post-war prosperity and defined the silhouette of the coming decade.”

 After WWII women were increasingly desiring a return to fashion that accentuated their femininity and for that reason, not surprisingly, “The New Look” of 1947 was a huge success, firmly placing designer Christian Dior at the forefront of the next fashion revolution with his use of sumptuous fabrics, full skirts that hung just below the calves-covering legs, along with fitted jacket that emphasised a woman’s sexuality.
 And for those of you who are unaware of how the name came about, it was the Editor-in-Chief of Harper’s Bazaar, Carmel Snow who we attribute the “New Look” slogan to, as it was she who said at the end of Dior’s very first collection “It’s quite a revolution, dear Christian!
 Your dresses have such a new look!”

-I’ve been looking for the perfect authentic, vintage New Look skirt with matching jacket, for some years now and I have to admit, that once or twice I got very close to hitting the vintage jackpot and finding my dream 1950s Bar suit but the size wasn’t quite right and with that particular design, the garment has to fit like a glove, so my search, sadly still continues.
+I’ve been looking for the perfect authentic, vintage New Look skirt with a matching jacket, for some years now and I have to admit, that once or twice I got very close to hitting the vintage jackpot and finding my dream 1950s Bar suit but the size wasn’t quite right and with that particular design, the garment has to fit like a glove, so my search, sadly still continues.